by Christopher Talbot

 To be sure, the questions surrounding anthropology are myriad, as are the doctrines that are implicated, and the ethical areas that are affected.

 Genesis 1 includes a few key components that contribute to a theology of embodiment.
 Recorded in this narrative is that when God created man according to His image, that he distinctly makes both male and female.
-This is pre-fall humanity, thus the distinction between men and women, between male and female, is good and God’s intention for humanity.
-Furthermore, it should be noted that in a fairly quick description of the creation narrative, Genesis 1 stops long enough to clarify that the way in which man is created; that mankind is made up of both men and women.
-In their bodily creation, God decided to not just make two of the same, but two complimentary bodies that would propagate the human race.
+This is pre-fall humanity.
+Thus, the distinction between men and women, between male and female, is good and God’s intention for humanity.
+Furthermore, it should be noted that in a fairly quick description of the creation narrative, Genesis 1 stops long enough to clarify that the way in which man is created: that mankind is made up of both men and women.
+In their bodily creation, God decided to not just make two of the same, but two complementary bodies that would propagate the human race.
 Thus, the creation of material bodies here includes a distinction between male bodies and female bodies.
-I would add, maleness and femaleness is more than mere biology, but it is not less.
+I would add, maleness and femaleness are more than mere biology, but they are not less.

 As we think about the what the Bible says concerning the human body, we must pay close attention to what the Bible says about our own Lord’s incarnation as well.
 We learn from Genesis that the body is created good before the Fall.
 When we find ourselves in the Gospels, we hear that “The Word became flesh and made His dwelling among us.”
 (John 1:14) The Word that was there at the beginning when mankind was made according to the image of God, has now incarnated, become like His unique creation.
 Paul recites a creedal hymn in 1 Timothy 3:16, mentioning Christ’s incarnation.
 I appreciate the International Standard Version’s translation here because it captures the poetry nicely: